Crystal127956/battleship/README.md

+Project Title
+Battleship

 Description
 A Python implementation of the classic Battleship game.
 Play against the computer to sink all of its ships before it sinks yours!

  Features
  - Choose from three difficulty levels: Easy, Medium, and Hard.